Renegaded66/justwatch_streams/README.md

 # JustWatch Streams

-Home Assistant custom integration that tracks whether films are available on your preferred streaming services according to JustWatch.
+Home Assistant custom integration that keeps track of when your favorite films become available on the streaming services you actually use.

+Instead of manually checking multiple platforms, this integration monitors JustWatch and creates sensors in Home Assistant for each film.
+You can use them in dashboards, notifications, or automations to instantly know when a movie becomes available on one of your preferred providers.

-## Setup
+## Installation (HACS)

-1. Copy this folder to `custom_components/justwatch_streams`.
+1. Open **HACS** in Home Assistant.
+2. Go to **Integrations**.
+3. Click **⋮ → Custom repositories**.
+4. Add this repository as a custom repository and select **Integration** as the category.
+5. Search for **JustWatch Streams** in HACS and install it.
-2. Restart Home Assistant.
+6. Restart Home Assistant.

+After restarting:

-3. Go to **Settings > Devices & services > Add integration**.
+1. Go to **Settings > Devices & services > Add integration**.
-4. Add **JustWatch Streams** and select your preferred streaming providers.
+2. Add **JustWatch Streams** and select your preferred streaming providers.

 Only one main JustWatch Streams service can be configured.
 Use **Configure providers** on the integration entry to change the preferred providers later.